Nazz6666/text-emoji/README.md

 # text-emoji (=w=)

-How to use type prefix like :bearhi or :cattail or :facesmile for use emoji please stay turnd update for more cute emoji (๑꒪▿꒪)* YAY!
+How to use type prefix like :bearhi or :cattail or :facesmile for use emoji please stay tuned update for more cute emoji (๑꒪▿꒪)* YAY!

 Added animals birds, cats, dogs, pigs, rabbits, sheep  °˖✧◝(⁰▿⁰)◜✧˖°